-Ringwood Secondary College has nominated a child safety champion to support the principal to implement our child safety policies and practices, including staff and volunteer training.
+Ringwood Secondary College has nominated child safety champions to support the principal to implement our child safety policies and practices, including staff and volunteer training.

-The responsibilities of the child safety champion are outlined at Guidance for child safety champions.
+The responsibilities of the child safety champions are outlined at Guidance for child safety champions.

-Our principal and child safety champion are the first point of contact for child safety concerns or queries and for coordinating responses to child safety incidents.
+Our principal and child safety champions are the first point of contact for child safety concerns or queries and for coordinating responses to child safety incidents.